Hello Students and Families,

 PEEK AT THE WEEK:

 The "Peek at the Week" is my weekly newsletter.
 This will include information about the upcoming week for your child.
 It will include who our specialist will be for the week, a two week calendar so you can look ahead and plan, news and announcements, and our weekly academic focus.
-The Peek at the Week will come home on Mondays in the homework folder.
-Please read this document each week and do not hesitate to call with questions.
+The Peek at the Week will come home every other Monday in the homework folder.
+Please read this document and do not hesitate to call with questions.

 9:35 Morn.
 Mtg.

 Your child’s homework in 3rd grade will include math and reading.
 The math homework is glued inside his/her homework notebook.
-Complete three math problems every night Monday-Thursday and read for 20 minutes.
-Don’t forget to log your reading into your reading log!
+Complete one math problem every night Monday-Thursday and read for 20 minutes.
+Don’t forget to do one of the activities in your reading log and have a parent initial the box completed!

 Please only spend 30 minutes every night on homework.
 It is so important that children play, get some exercise, spend time with family, have a brain break, and get a good night's sleep!
 If the homework is taking longer than 30 minutes, please let me know so I can help your child at school.